 Good staff performance can only be achieved through a series of management actions that start with effective recruitment and establishment of a new staff member in a role.
-The management actions continue with effective goal setting, delegation, targeted staff development, regular informal feedback, actions to motivate and management of the working environment.
+The management actions continue with effective goal setting, delegation, targeted staff development, actions to motivate and management of the working environment.